 6 Areas of Event Experiences

-Deshondra Robinson of Events by Deshondra is here today as a contributor to the AllSeated blog to talk about the 6 area of event experiences to keep in mind when planning an event.
+Deshondra Robinson of Events by Deshondra is here today as a contributor to the Allseated blog to talk about these 6 dimensions of event planning and event experiences to help us understand what they are and why they are important to keep in mind when planning an event.

 Personalization is very important when planning an event.
 Whether you’re planning a small wedding for 50 guests or a huge event for 500 people, being detail oriented will play a big part in your success!